ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 }
 ```

-In above program we are using concept of **sequence**, We can replace it into Iterator, we can see that in further Example 2.2.<br>
+In above program we are using concept of **sequence**, We can replace it into Iterator, we can see that in further [Sequence, Example 2.2](https://github.com/ingaleshubhankar/CPP-HANDBOOK/blob/main/Basics%20of%20programming/ControlFlow.md#for-loop).<br>

 Example 1.3,<br>